Panthers rally for 4-3 shootout win over Rangers

+NEW YORK (AP) -- Aleksander Barkov and the Florida Panthers know they have a tough road if they want to make the playoffs for a second consecutive season.

-NEW YORK (AP) -- Aleksander Barkov scored a third-period goal and added the winner in the shootout as the Florida Panthers beat the New York Rangers 4-3 on Friday night.
+Barkov helped them take a step in the right direction as he scored in the third period and added the winner in the shootout as the Panthers beat the New York Rangers 4-3 on Friday night.

+''I didn't know what to do at first, but when I got closer to the net, I saw some space on the glove side and I tried to put it in there, but ...
+I'm happy that it worked,'' Barkov said of his shootout goal.

-Jaromir Jagr had two assists and passed Hall of Famer Gordie Howe for the most points after turning 40 with 269.
+Jaromir Jagr had two assists and passed Hall of Famer Gordie Howe for the most points after turning 40 with 269 (104 goals, 165 assists).

 Jonathan Huberdeau had a goal and assist and Jussi Jokinen also scored for Florida.
-James Reimer made 29 saves for the Panthers, who are trying to stay in the Eastern Conference playoff race.
+James Reimer made 29 saves for the Panthers.
 Reimer made his seventh straight start with Roberto Luongo out because of a lower-body injury.

+''They jumped on us.
+We weren't ready for it and it was tough for Reimer,'' Jagr said.

+Florida has 73 points, five behind Toronto, which is in the final playoff position in the Eastern Conference.
+The Panthers also trail the New York Islanders and Tampa Bay, both with 77 points.

 Mats Zuccarello scored two goals and J.T.
 Miller also tallied for the Rangers, who were unable to hold an early 2-0 lead.
 Brendan Smith added two assists.